guypi001/VV-ESIR-TP1/sujet.md

 	Objects.requireNonNull(remove, "remove");

-The developers have indeed added  new test as you can see below:
+The developers have indeed added  new test as you can also see:

 	assertThrows(NullPointerException.class, () -> ListUtils.removeAll(null, new ArrayList<Object>()),
                 "expecting NullPointerException");